 Don’t get me wrong, I love my big bulky winter and fall sweatshirts and comfortable pants.
-But I am a warm-weather person, so half of the time, I can wear those things in the summer.
+But I am a warm-weather person, so half of the time, I can wear those things in warm weather.
 I live in Michigan, only a 15-minute drive from Lake Huron, so where I am from is very summer-centered.
 Everyone is in bikinis shorts and tank tops all season long.
 I always have sunscreen and a swimsuit in my car, in case I get invited to the beach after work or just decide to go by myself.

 Like I mentioned, I am a warm weather kind of gal, so even if it’s “warm” out in Michigan, I am probably cold.
 Chances are, in addition to my beach-preparation, I am prepared for a 70 degree (Fahrenheit) windy day where I need a sweater.
 Living near the lake, we get what is called Lake-Effect, which essentially means the wind that blows across the water is cooler than it would be in the middle of the state.
 So, on a windy day, it can be chilly, by my standards (keep in mind my ideal temperature is 85 – 90 degrees).

-Unless it’s lightening out, it is always beach volleyball weather.
+Unless it’s lightning out, it is always beach volleyball weather.
 I played varsity and club volleyball in high school and absolutely love it.
 So, being able to play beach volleyball with friends nearly every day is one of my favorite activities.
 There is a Facebook group I am a part of that plays volleyball several times a week.
 Whoever can show up does.
 It’s amazing, because not only do I get to play volleyball, but I get to meet new people!

-My second favorite part about summer is the atmosphere.
+My second favorite part of summer is the atmosphere.
 In Michigan, we have fairly long winters.
 During this season, people just don’t go out if it’s not a necessity.
 But in the summer, everyone is out-and-about, walking around town, crowding the beaches, out on the lake in their boats, throwing parties, walking the boardwalk.
 You name it, someone is doing it!

 In general, people just seem happier in the summer (probably why they want to go out!).
 I am included in this group of happy summer people (hence, the title of this article).
 Happiness is contagious.
 When people are happy, those around them are likely to also be happy.
 So, when summer is making everyone active and friendly, chances are they will pass that feeling to those they interact with.